Easy Guide to Opening a Swimming Pool for the Season

 Updated:

-So you’re finally ready to use your inground pool (or above-ground pool) after a long, cold winter, and you’re wondering how you actually go about opening a swimming pool.
+So you’re finally ready to use your inground pool (or above-ground pool) after a long, cold winter, and you’re wondering how to open a swimming pool.

 How to open a pool